13 November 2024

 So, when we speak about God hating a sinner we must see things similarly.
 First, because we are sinners capable of becoming righteous, we each have a true and false self.
 The true self is the "righteous" self, the one who is as God created them to be, the self that is full of God-given potential and possibility and is a true response to God's love and call.
 The false self is the self that falls short of all of that, the one that wants to create themselves rather than receiving personhood as a gift of God, that self that is in bondage to false gods and disvalues that are unworthy of being chosen, those less than truly real selves who are distorted in all of the ways the true self can become distorted.
 In terms of the Semitism explained above, God loves the false self less than the true self.
 That is, God always puts the true self first and loves it into existence.
 God empowers the true self and allows that true Self whom he loves with all his heart to replace the false and distorted self.
 I think it is important to remember that God loves things into existence so they can replace the untrue and less real.
 In this way, God's "hatred" really is about loving something better and wanting more for the partial and/or distorted reality to be replaced.

 We might also answer the question of whether God hates the sinner by asking someone to look at the crucifix and then see what they say.
 Paul's answer was simple: Christ died for us while we were yet sinners.
 (Rom 5:6) This is a love that creates even as it destroys (and no, I am not speaking about the destruction of Jesus, but of sin and death as God begins to create a new heaven and new earth with Jesus' resurrection).
 It is a love that does not sneer at or denigrate those who crucified Jesus but instead takes both sinful and true humanity with the utmost respect and seriousness.
-I think that sometimes when the word hate is used in our Scriptures, it indicates respect (which is absolutely not necessarily the same as approval), as well as indicating utmost seriousness.
-In any case, whether we perceive this in terms of creation or destruction, God's judgment is always all about God's unfathomable love for the true and really real.
+I think that sometimes when the word hate is used in our Scriptures, it indicates respect (which is NOT necessarily the same as approval), as well as utmost seriousness.
+In any case, whether we perceive this in terms of creation or destruction, God's judgment is always essentially creative and an outworking of God's unfathomable love for the true and really real.